 A Trio of Hat Tricks

 Tyler Johnson scored the first playoff hat trick in Tampa Bay Lightning history on May 18, 2015.
-It was Johnson’s fourth multi-game game of the 2015 postseason and it led the way in a 6-2 win over the Rangers, in Game 2 of the Eastern Conference Final.
-He quiets the Madison Square Garden crowd by scoring a full-strength, power-play and a shorthanded goal.
+It was his fourth multi-game game of the 2015 postseason, and it led the way in a 6-2 win over the Rangers in Game 2 of the Eastern Conference Final.
+He quieted the Madison Square Garden crowd by scoring a full-strength, power-play, and a shorthanded goal.

 Odd & Ends

 On May 18, 1937, the Blackhawks named Bill Stewart as their new head coach, replacing Clem Loughlin.
-Stewart went on to lead Chicago to a Stanley Cup Championship in the 1937-38 season, something that wouldn’t happen again until 1961.
+Stewart led Chicago to a Stanley Cup Championship in the 1937-38 season, something that wouldn’t happen again until 1961.